 Gary Schlack was born and raised in southeastern Michigan.
 His father “Big” Gary owned a home repair company and was a veteran that served during the Vietnam War.
 His mother Karen was primarily a homemaker and the daughter of a Big Three tool-and-die machinist that served during World War II.
-As a teenager, Gary was a regular volunteer in the community, lead the debate team, and was elected class president his senior year of high school.
+As a teenager, Gary was a regular volunteer in the community, lead the debate team, and was elected class president his senior year at Holy Redeemer High School.

 After graduating from high school, Gary studied political science and business at Michigan State University.
 At the end of his sophomore year, hostilities in the Global War on Terrorism reached their height and Gary decided to postpone his education to enlist in the United States Army.
 It wasn’t an easy decision, but one he felt was his obligation to our country.
 After returning home, Gary further delayed his education and become his mother’s home healthcare provider after her diagnosis of non-Hodgkin’s Lymphoma.